philanderson888/course-notes/random/all.md

 }
 ```

-quic by google enables multiple streams within one connection and also has zero round trip time 0-RTT - it's a wrapper over udp
+quic quick udp internett connections by google enables multiple streams within one connection and also has zero round trip time 0-RTT - it's a wrapper over udp - adds its own features to make it reliability

 0-RTT zero round trip time